AshutoshAgrahari/MMM_Assistant/README.md

 # MMM_Assistant
-This tool is about to generate marketing model
+This tool will help analyst to generate marketing research model.